Trident for Kubernetes¶

 A great way to get a feel for what we’re trying to accomplish is to see Trident in action from the perspective of an end user.
 This is a great demonstration of Kubernetes volume consumption when Trident is in the mix, through the lens of Red Hat’s OpenShift platform, which is itself built on Kubernetes.
 All of the concepts in the video apply to any Kubernetes deployment.

 While some details about Trident and NetApp storage systems are shown in the video to help you see what’s going on behind-the-scenes, in standard deployments Trident and the rest of the infrastructure is completely hidden from the user.

 Let’s lift up the covers a bit to better understand Trident and what it is doing.
-This introductory video provides a great way to do just that.
+This introductory video is a good place to start.
+While based on an earlier version of Trident, it explains the core concepts involved and is a great way to get started on the Trident journey.

 - Common tasks

 - Using Trident with Amazon FSx for NetApp ONTAP